pypy/pypy/pypy/doc/objspace.rst

 The Standard Object Space allows multiple object implementations per Python type - this is based on multimethods_.
-For a description of the multimethod variant that we implemented and which features it supports, see the comment at the start of :source:`pypy/objspace/std/multimethod.py`.
+For a description of the multimethod variant that we implemented and which features it supports, see the comments at the start of :source:`pypy/objspace/std/multimethod.py`.
 However, multimethods alone are not enough for the Standard Object Space: the complete picture spans several levels in order to emulate the exact Python semantics.

 Consider the example of the ``space.getitem(w_a, w_b)`` operation, corresponding to the application-level syntax ``a[b]``.
-The Standard Object Space contains a corresponding ``getitem`` multimethod and a family of functions that implement the multimethod for various combination of argument classes - more precisely, for various combinations of the *interpreter-level* classes of the arguments.
+The Standard Object Space contains a corresponding ``getitem`` multimethod and a family of functions that implement the multimethod for various combination of argument classes - more precisely, for various combinations of the :ref:`interpreter-level <interpreter-level>` classes of the arguments.
 Here are some examples of functions implementing the ``getitem``
 multimethod:

+.. py:function:: getitem__Tuple_ANY

-* ``getitem__Tuple_ANY``: called when the first argument is a W_TupleObject, this function converts its second argument to an integer and performs tuple indexing.
+  Called when the first argument is a :py:class:`W_TupleObject`, this function converts its second argument to an integer and performs tuple indexing.

+.. py:function:: getitem__Tuple_Slice

-* ``getitem__Tuple_Slice``: called when the first argument is a W_TupleObject and the second argument is a W_SliceObject.
+  Called when the first argument is a :py:class:`W_TupleObject` and the second argument is a :py:class:`W_SliceObject`.
 This version takes precedence over the previous one if the indexing is done with a slice object, and performs tuple slicing instead.

+.. py:function:: getitem__String_Slice

-* ``getitem__String_Slice``: called when the first argument is a W_StringObject and the second argument is a slice object.
+  Called when the first argument is a :py:class:`W_StringObject` and the second argument is a slice object.

 Note how the multimethod dispatch logic helps writing new object implementations without having to insert hooks into existing code.
 Note